$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 where $M^2$ is the Borel parameter.
 The goal of this section is to show that two seemingly different methods for fixing $M^2$ are equivalent.
 For this purpose we introduce the following notation

 We note that $F(q^2)_{M^2} = \vev{1}_{q^2,M^2}$.
-The two methods are: \begin{itemize} \item \emph{extremising the Borel parameter:} If one were to succeed in computing the sum rule exactly, which would imply\footnote{For the sake of illustration we employ the narrow width approximation which should be justified for the $B$-meson.}
+The two methods are: \begin{itemize} \item \emph{extremising the Borel parameter:} If one were to succeed in computing the sum rule exactly, which would imply\footnote{For the sake of illustration we employ the narrow width approximation which is justified for the $B$-meson.}

-then eq.~\eqref{eq:SR} would remain valid for any Borel parameter.
-In practice the partonic evaluation through the OPE is optimised by using a large Borel parameter, just the opposite being true for the projection on the lowest hadronic state.
-Hence a compromise value has to be found, ideally in a region where $F(q^2)_{M^2}$ has an extremum in $M^2$.
+then Eq.~\eqref{eq:SR} would remain valid for any Borel parameter.
+In practice the partonic evaluation through the OPE is optimised by using a large Borel parameter, with just the opposite being true for the projection on the lowest hadronic state.
+Hence a compromise value has to be found, ideally in a region where $F(q^2)_{M^2}$ shows an extremum in $M^2$.
 This is imposed by

 \item \emph{daughter sum rule in $m_B^2$:} One may write a daughter sum rule for $m_B^2$ as follows